fingent-corp/simplify-prestashop-mastercard-module/README.md

 The latest release of the plugin has the following system requirements:

-- PHP version 8.0 or higher is mandatory.
+- PHP version 8.1.
-- PrestaShop version 8.0.4 or later is required.
+- PrestaShop version 8.2.0 or later is required.
 However, we strongly recommend using the latest available version of PrestaShop for optimal performance.

 ## Documentation